AllskyTeam/allsky/README.md

 You will then only need to type `start` to start the software.
 Do this for **stop** and **reload** as well.

 ### Manual Start
-Starting the program from the terminal can be a great way to track down issues as it provides debug information.
+Starting the program from the terminal can be a great way to track down issues as it provides debug information to the terminal window.
 To start the program manually, run:
 ```
 sudo systemctl stop allsky